Using Data Security Manager With Oracle Key Vault

 OKVRestored.png

-For more details, refer to the Section 2.4.2 in Oracle Key Vault Backup and Restoration.
+For more information, refer to the Section 2.4.2 in Oracle Key Vault Backup and Restoration.